OBOAcademy/obook/docs/howto/fixing-conflicts.md

 **Ad hoc Reserialisation**

-Conflicts can be due to the addition of new terms to the same point in a file or when there are conflicting edits to the same term or axiom.
-Some of these clashes are easy to spot since they may involve whole term stanzas and declarations.

 If the owl or obo file involved in the merge conflict was edited using Protégé 5.5.0, the above instructions should be sufficient.
 If edited in any other way, such as fixing a conflict in a text editor, the serialisation order may need to be fixed.
 This can be done as follows:

 1. Reserialise the master file using the Ontology Development Kit (ODK).
 This requires setting up Docker and ODK.
 If not already set up, follow [the instructions here](https://oboacademy.github.io/obook/howto/odk-setup/).